 - A mole is also called a naevus (or naevi if there are more than one mole).

-- Moles are usually present soon after birth, and they tend to get larger and darker as the person gets older.
+- Moles may be present soon after birth, and they can increase in number as a person gets older.
+They tend to get larger and darker as the person gets older.

 - Moles can develop anywhere on the skin (not only where the skin is exposed to sunlight).
 Most moles are on the body, although some develop on the face, arms and legs, or even on the scalp or other parts of the body.